phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 ## Read in the data

-NOAA stores the data in a file format called "netcdf" instead of geotiff.
-Rioxarray isn't able to read the current version of these files, but plain xarray works.
+NOAA stores the data in a file format called [netcdf](https://foundations.projectpythia.org/core/data-formats/netcdf-cf.html) instead of geotiff.
+Rioxarray isn't able to read the current netcdf version of these files, but plain xarray works.
 The goes2go library loads an xarray plugin calle `metpy` that is able to read the crs information from the netcdf metadata, which is stored in set of attributes at `the_xarray.goes_imager_projection.attrs`.
-The metpy plugin is able to read those attributes and return a cartopy crs for mapping.
+We `metpy.parse_cf` function to read those attributes and return a cartopy crs for mapping.

-The 16 variables are labeled `CMI_C01`, `CMI_C02` etc.
+The 16 bands in the dataset are labeled `CMI_C01`, `CMI_C02` etc.
-Each band has data quality flag file `DQF_C01`, `DQF_C02`, ... band wavelength data stored as `band_wavelength_C01, ...`, and a band id stored as `band_id_C01, ...`.
+Each band has data quality flag file `DQF_C01`, `DQF_C02`, ...a band wavelength data stored as `band_wavelength_C01, ...`, and a band id stored as `band_id_C01, ...`.

 +++